-Death toll from Afghanistan’s quake rises to 1,150 people
+Aftershock in Afghanistan as quake toll rises to 1,150 dead

 It’s not clear how death toll counts are being reached, given the difficulties of accessing and communicating with the impacted villages.
 Either grim toll would make the quake Afghanistan’s deadliest in two decades.

-In the district of Gayan, at least 1,000 homes were damaged by the earthquake.
-Another 800 homes in the Spera district of Khost province were also damaged.
+On Friday, Pakistan’s Meteorological Department reported a new, 4.2 magnitude quake that Bakhtar reported took five more lives in hard-hit Gayan District and injured 11 people.

+State media reported that close to 3,000 homes were destroyed or badly damaged, including at least 1,000 in Gayan.
 While modern buildings withstand magnitude 6 earthquakes elsewhere, Afghanistan’s mud-brick homes and landslide-prone mountains make such quakes more dangerous.

 In villages across Gayan district, toured by Associated Press journalists for hours Thursday, families who had spent the previous rainy night out in the open lifted pieces of timber of collapsed roofs and pulled away stones by hand, looking for missing loved ones.
 Taliban fighters circulated in vehicles in the area, but only a few were seen helping dig through the rubble.